navinrahim/RoboND-DeepLearning-Project/README.md

 - Validation data is in the `data` directory
 - The folders `data/train/images/`, `data/train/masks/`, `data/validation/images/`, and `data/validation/masks/` should exist and contain the appropriate data

-To train complete the network definition in the `model_training.ipynb` notebook and then run the training cell with appropriate hyperparameters selected.
+To train the network, run the training cells in the [`model_training.ipynb`](./code/model_training.ipynb) notebook.

-After the training run has completed, your model will be stored in the `data/weights` directory as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file, and a configuration_weights file.
+After the training run has completed, your model will be stored in the [`data/weights`](./data/weights) directory as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file, and a configuration_weights file.
 As long as they are both in the same location, things should work.

+Also, the best model is stored in the same folder using the Keras `ModelCheckpoint` callback.

 **Important Note** the *validation* directory is used to store data that will be used during training to produce the plots of the loss, and help determine when the network is overfitting your data.

 The **sample_evalution_data** directory contains data specifically designed to test the networks performance on the FollowME task.
 In sample_evaluation data are three directories each generated using a different sampling method.
 The structure of these directories is exactly the same as `validation`, and `train` datasets provided to you.
 For instance `patrol_with_targ` contains an `images` and `masks` subdirectory.
 If you would like to the evaluation code on your `validation` data a copy of the it should be moved into `sample_evaluation_data`, and then the appropriate arguments changed to the function calls in the `model_training.ipynb` notebook.

 The notebook has examples of how to evaulate your model once you finish training.
 Think about the sourcing methods, and how the information provided in the evaluation sections relates to the final score.
 Then try things out that seem like they may work.

+## Model ##
+The primary task of this project is to identify and follow a person using a quadroptor in simulation.
+A semantic segmentation approach was selected for this purpose that accurately classifies the

 ## Scoring ##